-Vintage style never goes out of style, so I’m going to show you how to use vintage style in your fall decor.
+Do you use vintage items in your home decorating?
+Vintage decor never goes out of style.
+Fall is the perfect time to use vintage style.
+I’m going to show you how to use vintage style in fall decor.

-I’m sharing fall decor ideas that are on~trend and classic.
-Starting with vintage fall decor, I hope that you will find plenty of ideas and inspiration for creating your own fall vignettes and decor for this season.
+I’m sharing vintage-style fall decor ideas that are on~trend and classic.
+I hope that you will find plenty of ideas and inspiration for creating your own fall vignettes and decor for this season.

-I love home decor tours because I’m a bit of a home stalker.
-I love looking at homes, visiting open houses, or looking through shelter magazines.
 I’m either loving what I see and want to copy great ideas or I want to redecorate everything I see.
-Either way, it’s a fun pastime, inspirational in a home stalker kind of way and gives me virtual practice as I redo other people’s homes in my mind.
+Either way, it’s a fun pastime, inspirational in a home stalker kind of way.
+It gives me virtual practice as I redo other people’s homes in my mind.

 The use of vintage style in fall decor starts right at the front door and continues into the living room.
 And the color scheme demonstrates that fall decor doesn’t always have to be orange.

-Let’s start when you walk into the front door.
+Let’s start when you walk through the front door.

 In case you are wondering, I left the hay bales in the plastic.
-I just did not want to deal with sweeping hay up every day.
+Who wants to deal with sweeping hay up every day?

-The hay bales sit next to our entry console and mirror.
-This is where treasured pieces, old and newer come together.
+The hay bales sit next to our entry console (an antique) and mirror.
+This is where treasured pieces, old, vintage, and new come together.

 The treasured pieces are the mirror that Sweet Shark already had when we married.
-I hauled the antique console table back from Atlanta 7 years ago.
-(That console table has now been moved to our bedroom.)
+My daughter and I hauled the antique console table back from Atlanta 9 years ago.
+(That console table has now been moved to our bedroom.
+Here is how I recently decorated the console table for fall in our bedroom.)

 A peak in the dining room reveals a mix of old and new, both the flea market and store~bought.